Svinci131/Learn_Bangla_App/README.md

 ##Get started

-reload the app with Command-R to see the changes if you want more options, use Command-Control-Z
+### Launch
+react-native run-ios

+###Debug
 command d - debug js remotely
+Reload the app with Command-R to see the changes.
+If you want more options, use Command-Control-Z